scholarslab/scholarslab.github.io/collections/_posts/2012-03-27-seeing-the-prism-we-have-visualizations.md

 title: 'Seeing the Prism: We Have Visualizations!!'
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Visualization and Data Mining
+- visualization and data mining
-- praxis program
+- praxis
-- Prism
+- prism
 - visualization
 ---